Growth in China trust assets slows as shadow banking crackdown bites

-China’s top leaders have signaled concern over runaway credit growth and the risk of a debt crisis sparked by local governments and firms borrowing at high interest rates from non-bank lenders, especially trust companies.
+China’s top leaders have signalled concern over runaway credit growth and the risk of a debt crisis being sparked by local governments and firms borrowing at high interest rates from non-bank lenders, especially trust companies.

 In June, the central bank engineered a short-term cash squeeze as a warning to banks and trusts to scale back risky lending practices.